Dustin21/Dustin21.github.io/AQM/AQM.md

 What is this data?

 biosystems data for ligand activation of G-protein in yeast.
 The input variables correspond to concentration of ligand and 3 kinetic parameters.
 The output represents the concentration of part of the complex.
 Everything has been tranformed and pre-processed for your convenience.
 The training set consists of the first 4000 observations, while the test set contains the remaining 10000.

+Here's some information that can guide you through everything we covered last workshop.
+I've gathered the most concise and easy to read material from the internet, so hopefully they shed some light onto this workshop if you're feeling confused.

+* [QQ-plots](http://people.reed.edu/~jones/Courses/P14.pdf): Some great slides I found covering QQ-plots in detail.
+* [Partial Residual Plots](http://www.econ.uiuc.edu/~roger/courses/471/lectures/L4.pdf): Nice overview and proof of why partial residuals are better than basic residuals when plotting against each covariate.
+* [Diagnostic Plots of Assumptions](http://www-hsc.usc.edu/~eckel/biostat2/notes/notes10.pdf): General overview of using plots for violations in our regression assumptions.
+* [Evaluating Model Prediction](http://scott.fortmann-roe.com/docs/MeasuringError.html): Understanding the use of a training and test set (and beyond).
+If you want to be super prepared for next week, I recommend you delve further into this material.
+* Prediction Error: [simple](http://www.eumetcal.org/resources/ukmeteocal/verification/www/english/msg/ver_cont_var/uos3/uos3_ko1.htm), [detailed](http://www.geosci-model-dev.net/7/1247/2014/gmd-7-1247-2014.pdf): Get an understanding of the method of measuring prediction error and how to compare predictive models.

+***
+***